 Boundary Disputes

-Disagreements over the location or extent of property boundaries are common and often emotionally charged.
-We assist with interpreting Land Registry plans, historical deeds, and physical features to establish legal boundaries.
-Where necessary, we work with chartered surveyors and represent clients in proceedings before the County Court or the First-tier Tribunal.
+Disagreements over the location or extent of property boundaries.
+We assist with interpreting Land Registry plans, historical deeds, and physical features.

 Rights of Way & Easements

-Conflicts may arise where one party asserts or denies a right of access over another's land.
-These may be public or private rights of way, or easements such as drainage or utility rights.
-We advise on the creation, scope, and enforcement of such rights, including claims based on long use (prescription) or necessity.
+Conflicts where one party asserts or denies a right of access over another's land.
+We advise on the creation, scope, and enforcement of such rights.

 Co-ownership & Trust Disputes

-Where two or more people jointly own property whether as family members, business partners, or investors, disputes can arise over contributions, sale, or beneficial ownership.
-We advise on claims under the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA), including applications for sale or declarations of beneficial interests.
+Disputes where two or more people jointly own property.
+We advise on claims under TOLATA, including applications for sale or declarations of beneficial interests.

 Landlord and Tenant Disputes

-We act for both landlords and tenants in disputes arising from residential and commercial leases, including possession proceedings, rent arrears, breaches of covenant, unlawful eviction, and service charge disputes.
-We advise under the Housing Act 1988, Landlord and Tenant Act 1954, and other relevant statutes.
+We act for both landlords and tenants in disputes arising from residential and commercial leases, including possession proceedings, rent arrears, and breaches of covenant.

-Consumers in England and Wales are protected by a robust framework of laws designed to ensure that goods and services meet required standards and that business practices remain fair and transparent.
-When those rights are breached through defective goods, substandard services, or unfair treatment you are entitled to legal recourse.
+Consumers in England and Wales are protected by a robust framework of laws designed to ensure that goods and services meet required standards.
+When those rights are breached, you are entitled to legal recourse.

 Key Areas of Consumer Dispute: